portableant/museologi.st/blog/2018-10-19-cambridge-festival-of-ideas-3d.md

 featuredImg: ../images/2018/10/dots.jpg
 background: ../images/2018/10/dots.jpg
 tags:
-  - 3d
+  - 3D
-  - archaeology
+  - Archaeology
-  - classics
+  - Classics
-  - photogrammetry
+  - Photogrammetry
-  - public archaeology
+  - Public archaeology
 ---
 Yesterday at the Museum of Classical Archaeology, I led a session to teach members of the public how to create 3D models using Structure from Motion.
 20 people attended and I hope enjoyed and learnt new